Helping clinicians become more skillful communicators.

 What gap does the ABCs course fill?

-Although the course complements other communication skills building activities and programs, with the ABCs, skills are built longitudinally over time.
+With the ABCs, these skills are built longitudinally over time.

 This allows time for reflection, time to try out new skills and time to truly change clinical practice.